auroraextensions/docs/magento/extensions/1.x/testlivecheckout/docs/index.md

 ## About

-Test Live Checkout for Magento 1.x is intended for use with automated browser testing tools, such as [Puppeteer](https://github.com/GoogleChrome/puppeteer) and [Selenium](https://www.seleniumhq.org).
+Test Live Checkout is intended for use with automated browser testing tools, such as [Puppeteer](https://github.com/GoogleChrome/puppeteer) and [Selenium](https://www.seleniumhq.org).
-By allowing authenticated users to submit test orders using real products on live storefronts, Test Live Checkout for Magento 1.x can help with the discovery and remediation of issues affecting your checkout, and, ultimately, your bottom line.
+By allowing authenticated users to submit test orders using real products, Test Live Checkout can help aid in the discovery and remediation of issues affecting your checkout, which subsequently affect your bottom line, too.

+Test Live Checkout provides the most value when used with automated browser tests, as part of a comprehensive transaction monitoring plan.
+However, it can be a helpful tool to use during development and testing phases, as well, because it provides useful feedback regarding checkout health.

 ## Download